Paper

 Where to Recycle: Household Collections, Paper Banks or Household Waste Recycling Centres.

-What happens: paper is pulped, de-inked and dried onto large rolls used to make newsprint in the UK.
-The majority of paper in Devon is processed at facilities in Shropshire or Norfolk.
-It can be recycled into fresh new paper in just 7 days!
+What happens: After collection, the majority of paper in Devon is taken to processing facilities in Shropshire or Norfolk.
+Here, it is pulped, de-inked and dried onto large rolls, where it is then used to make newsprint in the UK.
+It can be recycled into new paper in just 7 days!

 Glass